 8) Do some dynamic stretches before your run.
 Static stretching can be stressful on your muscles.
 Before a run, I do some leg swings to activate my hamstrings and hips.

 9) Work on your core.
 For the runner, strong legs are king, but so is a well-developed core that includes the abs, hips, glutes and back.
 In time, you will also find that arm endurance is important.
 There are lots of plank exercises that are great for core and overall strengthening.

 10) If a marathon is your ultimate goal, set manageable sub-goals that prepare you for 26.2 miles.
 For now, focus on a strong effort at a local 5K or maybe even 10K.
 You need to gradually work up to your goal.
 Rome wasn't built overnight!
-I highly recommend that you look into local running clubs, where you'll benefit from knowledge, experience and camaraderie.
+Look into local running clubs, where you'll benefit from knowledge, experience and camaraderie.
 Also consider some excellent training plans from the likes of Hal Higdon, Jeff Galloway and others.
-I am not a certified coach, and so I don't have the training to provide a detailed plan.

-One final thought: If you're going to be running at dark, please get a headlamp, reflective gear, and ideally a blinking red light.
-Also carry identification and even a mobile phone (I do not have a PDA because it's too large and bulky for running; instead, I have a small mobile phone that I run with).
+Final thought: If you're going to run at dark, please get a headlamp, reflective gear, and ideally a blinking red light.
+Also carry identification and even a mobile phone.
 Consider a RoadID bracelet (available for $20).
-You can buy the lights and reflective gear at a specialty running or bike store or even the local big-box sports store.
+You can buy the lights and reflective gear at a specialty running or bike store.

 Below is a video that I think is pretty useful.
 Form is very important.
 This will be helpful.